TonyMcode/ProgrammingAssignment2/README.md

 ### Details
 The makeMatrix() func makes an object to store a matrix and its inverse using code such as: aMatrix<-makeMatrix(m1), where m1<-matrix(c(1/2, -1/4, -1, 3/4), nrow = 2, ncol = 2)
 This call sets the value of x & inv and defines 4 functions.
 However, the functions are not executed by this call.
 Executing a function happens with a call like myVector$set(n1).
-Notice that this call also sets values of x & inv
+Notice that this call also sets values of x & inv.

-2   assign NULL to inv obj and then define 4 functions 3   set function defines a new matrix and clears the cache to force a new inverse calc 4,5 set(y) assigns values to x & inv of the parent environment (ie, makeMatrix()) 7,9 return x or inv, when called with code such as aMatrix$get(), aMatrix$getInverse() 8   assigns x to inv of the parent environment (ie, makeMatrix()) 10  assign each func as an element of a list, which as the last item, is returned.
-Naming
-    list elements allows use of the $ form of the extractor operator so that aMatrix$get can be used instead of aMatrix[[2]]

 When the cacheSolve() func is sent an object like aMatrix, it calculates the inverse or, if it has already been calculated, retrieves the cached value

-12  get the inverse matrix, inv
-13  if inv is not null, return cached data
-17  if inv is null, get the data
-18  calculate a new inverse ← This is the only place a matrix inverse is calculated 19  set the inverse
-20  return the inverse
+## Original Assignment Notes

 ### Introduction